|2018 - 2019 Mentoring and College/Success Readiness Program

 one mentoring, community

 |The program partners with

 Milton L. Olive Middle School

 responsible for selecting

-The program partners with a selected middle school or group of middle schools responsible for selecting student
+The program partners with a selected middle school or group of middle schools responsible for selecting students and

-participants and assisting in the development and monitoring of program effectiveness indicators.
-The program is
+assisting in the development and monitoring of program effectiveness indicators.
+The program is geared toward

 The mission of the My Words, Strong Words Project is to introduce youth participants to the strength and power